inflection-zone/wisdom-zone/platform-engineering/Docker/Docker-compose document.md

 CMD ["npm","run","start"]
 ```

-5. Create a docker-compose file with yaml OR yml extension.(eg. docker-compose.yaml OR docker-compose.yml)
-   (https://www.youtube.com/watch?v=_JNTTgRDyBQ One can refer this video tutorial for creating & running docker compose file for node.js app using mysql database.)
+5. Create a docker-compose file with yaml OR yml extension.(eg. docker-compose.yaml OR docker-compose.yml).
+You may refer this [video tutorial](https://www.youtube.com/watch?v=_JNTTgRDyBQ) for creating & running docker compose file for node.js app using mysql database.
    Example of a docker-compose file:

 ```